guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/service_creation.rst

 **To monitor one or more Kafka topics, create a new service using the "Kafka topic monitoring" template service and select the proper filters for your entities corresponding to your topics:**

-* Configure / Service / Create new service / ZKafka topic monitoring
+* Configure / Service / Create new service / Kafka topic monitoring

 .. image:: img/service_kafka_topic_pic1.png
    :alt: service_kafka_topic_pic1.png